TimeForANinja/pacserver/README.md

 | 2         | file | The path to the PAC file to use, relative to `pacRoot`                                                                                           |

 ### PACs
-Lastly you need to provide the PAC Files themselves.
+Lastly, you need to provide the PAC Files themselves.
 The application allows for the Use of some Template variables.
 The known variables are: